Active Learning of Driving Scenario Trajectories: Experimental Studies

 \subsection{Investigation of class distributions}

 In Figure \ref{fig:class_distr}, we investigate different class distributions with 33\%, 10\% and 5\% cut ins, and report the F1 scores for the three embeddings (we use SVM as the classifier).
 For all embeddings the class distribution with $\alpha$ = 33 seems to give the best results, as it saturates the fastest and obtains the highest F1 score.
-The dataset with $\alpha$ = 33 only performs slightly better than the one with $\alpha$ = 10 for mTSNE and RAE, while the difference is much larger for VRAE embedded data.
-Having $\alpha$ = 5 gives a poor performance in all cases, since the cut in class is under presented.
+The dataset with $\alpha$ = 33 only performs slightly better than the one with $\alpha$ = 10 for mTSNE and RAE, while the difference is much larger for the VRAE embedding.
+Having $\alpha$ = 5 yields poor performance in all cases, since the cut in class is under represented.